Monarda punctata, Spotted Bee Balm, Quart pot

 FS - PS, Hardy to Zone 3, blooms July - September, 2 - 2.5 x 1-2’ deer resistant Prefers sandy to WD, dry to medium, reseeds, short-lived perennial.

-We grew these plants from seed two years ago and had beautiful first year blooms.
-I asked Tom to plant this lovely plant in fairly large groupings of ten plants or so, which became a major attraction to those who visited the Detroit Abloom cut flower farm last season.
+I always ask Tom to plant this lovely plant in fairly large groupings of ten plants or so, which became a major attraction.
 Why?
 Because they attracted profusions of fascinating insects during their long bloom cycle!

 Spotted Bee Balm, Monarda punctata